 Excimer 308-nm light is a form of targeted phototherapy that delivers a specific wavelength (308 nm) of ultraviolet B (UVB) radiation using an excimer laser or an excimer lamp.
-Both have shown similar results in terms of efficacy, but have technical differences.
+Both have shown similar results regarding efficacy, but have technical differences.

 Excimer light treatment is a development of whole body narrowband UVB.
-Narrowband UVB delivers energy at a wavelength between 311–312 nm and is effective in the treatment of localised psoriasis and localised vitiligo.
-The disadvantages of narrowband UVB include irradiation of the whole body (even if the psoriasis is limited to certain areas of the body) and the need for a high number of treatments (usually between 15 and 40 sessions).
+Narrowband UVB delivers energy at a wavelength between 311–312 nm for the treatment of localised psoriasis and vitiligo.
+The disadvantages of narrowband UVB include irradiation of the whole body (even if the psoriasis is localised) and the need for a high number of treatments (usually between 15 and 40 sessions).

 The UV ray generated by the excimer light is delivered via a hand-held wand that focuses on the lesion.
 Compared with narrowband UVB, its advantages are:

 Excimer laser therapy is an option for the treatment of localised vitiligo and moderately severe localised psoriasis and unresponsive to topical treatments.
 It is often combined with topical therapies to enhance response, for instance, topical calcineurin inhibitors and topical steroids.

 Further controlled studies are needed to compare excimer light therapy with topical treatments and other laser treatments in these conditions.
 Studies are also to determine the short and long term effectiveness and safety, establish optimal dosage regimens, and define appropriate patient selection criteria.